September 27, 2021

 Start by Considering These Four Things

-Will it be difficult to complete your to-do list at work?2
+Will it be difficult to complete your to-do list at work?

 Illnesses often make it tough to stay focused on the task at hand.
-You may feel distracted, tired, and simply unwell.
-This is known as presenteeism, which hurts both your personal productivity and the overall productivity for your employer.
+You may feel distracted, tired and simply unwell.
+This is known as presenteeism, which hurts both your personal productivity and the overall productivity for your employer.2

 Just as you wouldn’t want to be exposed to germs from a co-worker, they don’t want you getting them sick, either.
-If you are coughing up phlegm, blowing a runny nose, vomiting, have a severely sore throat, or have a fever above 100 degrees, there is a good chance you may be contagious.
-A doctor should examine you and check your symptoms to determine if you are, in fact, contagious.
+If you are coughing, blowing a runny nose, vomiting, have a sore throat or have a fever above 100 degrees, there is a good chance you may be contagious.
+A health care provider should examine you and check your symptoms to determine if you are, in fact, contagious.

-Will resting at home help you to overcome the illness?2
+Will resting at home help you to overcome the illness?

-Were you prescribed medications that could impair your ability to drive or complete your tasks at work?2
+Were you prescribed medications that could impair your ability to drive or complete your tasks at work?

 Pain medications and certain cough and allergy medications may affect your ability to carry out normal tasks, including driving or operating machinery.
 Even if you take public transportation to work and don’t operate machinery, these types of medications can also hinder your ability to think clearly and sensibly.

-If you answered yes to any of these questions, pull the covers back up and relax with a mug of warm tea.
+If you answered yes to any of these questions, seek medical attention, follow the plan you are given, then pull the covers back up and relax with a mug of warm tea.

 How Long am I Contagious?

 Certain illnesses may be contagious longer than others.
-Your doctor will know how long you should avoid close-contact with other people to avoid spreading the illness, as well as the best way to overcome it.
-The Centers for Disease Control recommends that workers who have a fever and respiratory symptoms stay at home until 24 hours after their fever ends, without the use of medication.
-This is a good benchmark to use, but keep in mind that not everyone with an illness will have a fever.
-Talk with your doctor or use your best judgment on when you are feeling well enough to return to work.
+Your health care provider will know how long you should avoid close-contact with other people to avoid spreading the illness, as well as the best way to overcome it.
+The Centers for Disease Control recommends that workers who have a fever and respiratory symptoms stay at home until 24 hours after their fever ends without the use of medication.4 This is a good benchmark to use, but keep in mind that not everyone with an illness will have a fever.
+Talk with your health care provider or use your best judgment on when you are feeling well enough to return to work.

-As an example of why you shouldn’t go to work when you are contagious, one ill Chipotle employee spread the norovirus to over 130 customers at a Washington D.C. store.3 It cost the company $1 billion over the course of five days as customers became infected.
+As an example of why you shouldn’t go to work when you are contagious, one ill employee based at a popular retail food company at a Washington D.C. store spread the norovirus to over 130 customers.3 It cost the company $1 billion over the course of five days as customers became infected.
 Whether you are handling food or not, being sick on the job has its costs for you and those around you.